 The Highgrove Royal Gardens are open to the public between April and October

-ENGLAND: With cottages built of honey-hued stone, sleepy country pubs, and softly undulating green hills, The Cotswolds is a world away from the hustle and bustle of London.
-Just two hours west of the capital, and close to other major British cities including Birmingham, Bristol and Oxford, this picturesque region is the perfect place to swap Jimmy Choo heels for Hunter wellies.
+COTSWOLDS, ENGLAND: With cottages built of honey-hued stone, sleepy country pubs, and softly undulating green hills, The Cotswolds is a world away from the hustle and bustle of London.
+Just two hours west of the capital, and close to other major British cities including Birmingham, Bristol and Oxford.
+This picturesque region is the perfect place to swap Jimmy Choo heels for Hunter wellies.

 An award-winning country pub with five rural-chic rooms, Ebrington Arms in the market town of Chipping Campden is a cosy Cotswolds bolthole where guests can enjoy roaring open fires, fine ales and seasonal pub food.

-A small and traditional-style hotel with 28 en suite rooms, The Mayfield House Hotel in Crudwell is an affordable, family-friendly choice located in the south Cotswolds.
+A small and traditional-style hotel with 28 en suite rooms, The Mayfield House Hotel in Crudwell.

-ROYAL HORTICULTURE.
 Highgrove House is the private residence of The Prince of Wales and The Duchess of Cornwall.
-Prince Charles acquired this country home in 1980, just before his marriage to Princess Diana, hence the royal couple spent many weekends here along with their sons Prince William and Prince Harry.
+Prince Charles acquired this country home in 1980, just before his marriage to Princess Diana.
+The royal couple spent many weekends here along with their sons Prince William and Prince Harry.
 A keen gardener, Prince Charles has devoted much time to planning and designing Highgrove’s organic gardens.

 ROYAL GIFTS.
-Inspired by his gardens, Prince Charles has established a range of exclusive ‘Highgrove’ products and souvenirs including teas, preserves and fine china.
+Prince Charles has established a range of exclusive ‘Highgrove’ products and souvenirs including teas, preserves and fine china.
 There’s even an organic gin with botanicals such as thyme, lavender and sage from the Highgrove gardens.

 ANTIQUES & ARTS VENUE.
 Historic Tetbury is the quintessential Cotswold town.
 Built using traditional honey-coloured Cotswold stone, many of the elegant buildings once belonged to wealthy wool merchants.
 The town is known for having excellent antiques and interiors shops.
 It’s also set to be a centre for culture.
 Tetbury’s railway station is been renovated to become a new home for art, music, cinema, exhibitions and performances.